Reiner Haseloff: Role in national politics

 As one of the state's representatives at the Bundesrat, Haseloff serves on the Committee on Foreign Affairs.

 Within his party, Haseloff has been part of the CDU's national leadership team around successive chairwomen Angela Merkel (2008–2018) and Annegret Kramp-Karrenbauer (2018–2021) since 2008.
 He served as a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2009, 2010, 2012, 2017 and 2022.

-In the negotiations to form a so-called Grand Coalition under Chancellor Merkel following the 2013 federal elections, he was part of the CDU/CSU delegation's leadership team.
-In the – unsuccessful – negotiations to form a coalition government with the Christian Social Union in Bavaria (CSU), the Free Democratic Party (FDP) and the Green Party following the 2017 national elections, Haseloff was part of the 19-member delegation of the CDU.
+In the negotiations to form a so-called Grand Coalition under Chancellor Merkel following the 2013 federal elections, Haseloff was part of the CDU/CSU delegation's leadership team.
+The Christian Social Union in Bavaria (CSU) only runs in that state while the CDU is absent there, with both parties cooperating on national level since the 1940s.
+Following the 2017 national elections, Haseloff was part of the 19-member delegation of the CDU in the – unsuccessful – negotiations to form a Jamaica coalition (politics) (after the black, yellow, green flag) with the Free Democratic Party (FDP) and the Green Party.

+Since 2022, Haseloff has been chairing an internal CDU working group in charge of drafting recommendation on reforming Germany’s public broadcasting.